WWE SmackDown: Move to Syfy and USA Network (2010–2019)

-Return to broadcast television and Fox (2019–present)
+SmackDown on Fox (2019–2024)

 On June 26, 2018, Fox announced a five-year agreement to air SmackDown, in a deal worth $205 million per year.
 SmackDown would debut on October 4, 2019, with its first episode being the 20th Anniversary special.
-The episode also marked the return of SmackDown to Friday nights and the return of WWE programming to Fox for the first time since the network aired the November 14, 1992 episode of Saturday Night's Main Event.
+The episode also marked the return of SmackDown to Friday nights and the return of WWE programming to Fox for the first time since Fox aired the November 14, 1992 episode of Saturday Night's Main Event.
 The agreement came as WWE's previous broadcast deal with USA Network to air both SmackDown and WWE Raw was set to expire, and as Fox has increasingly emphasized live sports programming and non-scripted entertainment in the wake of its then-upcoming sale of its in-house studios to Disney.
 Fox had hoped to acquire Raw for the Fox network and SmackDown for FS1.
 However, amid a competitive bidding situation, NBCUniversal focused its efforts on renewing Raw, freeing up Fox to pursue SmackDown.
 In particular, Fox promised a larger amount of promotion for SmackDown during its sports programming, as well as a WWE-oriented studio show (WWE Backstage) on FS1.

-Fox began an advertising campaign by Wieden+Kennedy for the move, "We're All Superstars", to coincide with the beginning of football season, revealing a new logo and the reinstatement of the Friday Night SmackDown title.

 From March 13, 2020, all WWE touring shows were cancelled indefinitely due to the COVID-19 pandemic, with SmackDown, Raw, and pay-per-views being broadcast from a studio in the WWE Performance Center in Orlando, Florida with no audience beginning that night.
 The ensuing episode also featured Triple H as a guest commentator, and an encore presentation of the Elimination Chamber match for the SmackDown Tag Team Championship from the titular pay-per-view the previous Sunday.
 On August 17, WWE announced that SmackDown, Raw, and pay-per-views would move out of the Performance Center to the "WWE ThunderDome" at Orlando's Amway Center, beginning with SmackDown on August 21.
 The program continued to be broadcast behind closed doors, but with a virtual audience and enhanced arena production.
-WWE returned to hosting touring shows for SmackDown and Raw in June 2021.
+WWE returned to hosting and touring shows for both the SmackDown and Raw brands in July 2021.

 Since the move to Fox, SmackDown has occasionally been pre-empted to FS1 due to conflicts with other Fox Sports programming airing in primetime, particularly the Major League Baseball postseason.
 In one instance in October 2019 due to the World Series, an hour-long version of the episode aired on Fox the following Sunday afternoon.

-In conjunction with the 2023 Money in the Bank event, which is being held at The O2 Arena in London, England on July 1, the June 30, 2023, episode of SmackDown will be held at the same venue and will be broadcast live.
-This marks the first time for the show to broadcast live and in primetime from the United Kingdom at 8pm local on BT Sport.